Tables Grab

 Recently Updated

-Use mental and written methods to answer ten arithmetic questions.
-When you have finished you will find the results of this amazing research.
-So far this activity has been accessed 8264 times and 204 Transum Trophies have been awarded for completing it.
+Recognise and continue sequences that involve decimals.
+So far this activity has been accessed 153 times and 10 Transum Trophies have been awarded for completing it.

 TablesMaster